BowenFu/hspp/README.md

     });
 ```

-### Sample 3 for Function Monad used in do notation
+### Sample 3 for Maybe (similar to std::optional) Monad used in do notation

 We have two functions, plus1, and showStr.
 With do notation we construct a new function that will accept an integer as argument and return a tuple of results of the two functions.

 [godbolt3]: https://godbolt.org/z/d58Ezbxjz

 [![Try it on godbolt][badge.godbolt]][godbolt3]

+The sample is originated from Learn You a Haskell for Great Good!

+"Pierre has decided to take a break from his job at the fish farm and try tightrope walking.
+He's not that bad at it, but he does have one problem: birds keep landing on his balancing pole!
+Let's say that he keeps his balance if the number of birds on the left side of the pole and on the right side of the pole is within three."

 ```c++
     auto plus1 = toFunc<> | [](int x){ return 1+x; };